finos/perspective/docs/md/python.md

 from UTC.

 This behavior is consistent with Perspective's behavior in Javascript.
-For more details, see this in-depth [explanation](https://github.com/finos/perspective/pull/867) of `perspective-python` semantics around time zone handling.
+For more details, see this in-depth <a href="https://github.com/finos/perspective/pull/867" target="_blank">explanation</a> of `perspective-python` semantics around time zone handling.

 ##### Pandas Timestamps